 - Child support

 When you are facing divorce and you or your spouse is a member of the military, having an experienced attorney as your guide can be the best step you can take toward making sure that you are able to effectively pursue the resolution you need.
-Turn to the Law Office of David Pedrazas, PLLC, for the skill and experience you need.
-To schedule a Legal Case Review, call 801-263-7078 or contact us online.
+Call the Law Office of David Pedrazas at 801-263-7078 or contact online to Schedule a Military Divorce Case Review in Salt Lake City, Utah.